 Support the President’s FY23 budget request of $86.2 million for Aircraft Carrier Research and Development (R&D) funding for the Ford-class aircraft carrier program’s (CVN 78–80) integrated Digital Shipbuilding (iDS).

 Support the President’s FY23 budget request for the Refueling and Complex Overhaul (RCOH) Program by authorizing and appropriating $618 million in Advance Procurement funding for USS Harry S. Truman’s (CVN 75) RCOH.

-Aircraft carriers are built and maintained with parts built by over 2,000 businesses spread out across the United States– helping inject $4.1 billion and thousands of jobs in communities across the country.
+Aircraft carriers are built and maintained with parts built by over 2,000 businesses spread out across the United States– helping inject $9.6 billion and over 121,000 jobs in communities across the country.

 As the map below demonstrates, stability in aircraft carrier programs is critical not only to our national security, but also to the shipbuilding industrial base as well.

 Data reflects spending between 2017-2021.
 Last updated March 2022.